 Stay in every now and then

 There's no shame in needing a night in to watch Netflix and eat your favorite snacks while your group heads out to explore the city.
 Explain to your group that you're just needing some alone time to recharge.
-Try and only do this when you absolutely need to.
-After all, you're only living in China or living in Mexico (or our other countries) for a semester and should take advantage of every second you can to see the country!
+Try and only do this when you absolutely need to, because you wouldn't want to waste away your entire semester in front of your laptop!

 Get up early/stay up a little later